jmuru/Node-Gulp/README.md

 });
 ```

-This task converts all of my sass file into normal css, and saves it within the dist directory
+This task converts all of the sass file into css, and saves it within the dist directory
 ```
 gulp.task('sass', function () {
   return gulp.src("./public/sass/*.scss")